nimble-training/nimble-enar-2020/README.md

 # nimble-enar-2020
 Materials for NIMBLE (virtual) short course at the March 2020 ENAR meeting.

-[2020-03-20: Content here is mostly as it will be for the short course but I am still fixing minor problems.]

 All materials for the workshop will be here.
 If you're familiar with Git/Github, you already know how to get all the materials on your computer.
 If you're not, simply click [here](https://github.com/nimble-training/nimble-enar-2020/archive/master.zip).

 Get started [here](https://htmlpreview.github.io/?https://github.com/nimble-training/nimble-enar-2020/blob/master/overview_slides.html) with logistical information and an outline of the workshop content.